Nationals vs. Yankees Player Props Betting Odds

 Torres Stats

-- Torres has collected 124 hits with 19 doubles, two triples, 19 home runs and 48 walks.
+- Torres has 125 hits with 19 doubles, two triples, 19 home runs and 48 walks.
 He has driven in 50 runs with 12 stolen bases.

 Torres Recent Games